mesosphere/dcos-docs-site/pages/services/kafka-zookeeper/2.6.0-3.4.14/security/index.md

    └─ zookeeper-2:[server, metrics] (COMPLETE)
 ```

-Unauthenticated clients will now only be allowed to ping, create a session, close a session, or authenticate when communicating with the {{ model.techName }} instance.
+Now, only unauthenticated clients will be allowed to ping, create a session, close a session, or authenticate when communicating with the {{ model.techName }} instance.

 <p class="message--note"><strong>NOTE: </strong>The default settings for <code>service.security.kerberos.advanced.required_for_quorum_learner</code>, <code>service.security.kerberos.advanced.required_for_quorum_server</code>, <code>service.security.kerberos.advanced.required_for_client</code> are all <code>true</code>.</p>